 a garden (beauty)

 1-1 friendship with Him (intimacy)

 The Garden of Eden was perfect because it afforded an uninterrupted time away from life-draining work.
 We may not have a physical Eden any more.
 But, God has provided a better way: a true escape within us.
 Himself.
 We often feel guilty for not drawing close to God enough, but the truth is this: God can find us even in the most desolate places.
-Sarah's mistress Hagar could not see a way out of her miserable situation.
+Sarah's mistress Hagar could not see a way out of Genesis 16:7.

 She ran to the desert.
 It was there that the Lord spoke to her.

 "You are the God who sees me," for she said, "I have now seen the One who sees me." ~ Genesis 16:7-14